 Introduction

-Violence has become a major public health issue in Latin America.1 This region currently experiences the highest homicide rate in the world (over 16.3 per 100,000 people), with some countries in Central America, including Mexico, undergoing an upsurge in homicides since the first years of the 21st century.2 3-56As a result of this increase, along with an increasing burden of diabetes, male life expectancy in Mexico stagnated in the period 2000-10.7 At the subnational level, gains in life expectancy due to causes amenable to medical service, such as infectious, respiratory diseases and birth conditions, were wiped out by the increase of homicides after 2005 in each of the 32 states in Mexico, with large regional variations.8
+Violence has become a major public health issue in Latin America.1 This region experiences the highest homicide rate in the world (over 16.3 per 100,000 people), with some countries in Central America undergoing an upsurge in homicides recently..2 In Mexico, homicides rates had been declining from 1995 to 2006, but starting in 2007 there was a major increased in that homicides doubled between 2007 and 2012 (Figure ).
+The increase has been associated with drug cartel operations: more enforcement operations trying to mitigate drug cartels activities, increased territory competition, and higher profitability in the drug-trade flow with United States.3-5 This led to a cycle of violence- the so-called war on drugs- and the spillover onto civilians which,6, along with an increasing burden of diabetes, stagnated male life expectancy in the period 2000-10.7 At the subnational level, gains in life expectancy due to medically amenable causes, such as infectious, respiratory diseases and birth conditions, were wiped out by the increase of homicides after 2005 in each of the 32 states in Mexico, with large regional variations.8

-Trends in life expectancy are important and have been studied in Mexico and its states.7-9 However, life expectancy masks inequality of lifespans or lifespan variation.10 Variability in ages-at-death has arisen as an important topic since it addresses the growing interest in health inequalities11,12,13 12 and because it is a marker of heterogeneity at the population level, while it expresses the uncertainty in time of death at the individual level.
-Studying both life expectancy and lifespan inequality adds an important dimension to the study of population health because these indicators represent individuals’ decisions based not only on their expected lifetime, but also on the uncertainty in their timing of death.
-Most studies have found a negative association between these two measures, suggesting that as life expectancy increases, inequality in lifespans decreases.12,14 However, at the subnational level increases in lifespan variation may simultaneously occur with increases in life expectancy, mostly due to a slowdown in mortality improvements in working ages (e.g., premature mortality).13,15 This is particularly relevant for countries that have experienced an upsurge in homicides, since this increase has mainly affected working age individuals.
+Trends in life expectancy are important and have been studied in Mexico and its states.7-9 However, life expectancy masks inequality of lifespans or lifespan variation.10 Variability in ages-at-death is important because it addresses the growing interest in health inequalities11 and because larger variation of lifespans implies greater uncertainty in the timing of death at the individual level, and has implications for the planning of life’s events.12,13 From a public health perspective, larger lifespan variation implies increasing vulnerability at the societal level, which suggest ineffectiveness of policies aiming to protect individuals against life’s vicissitudes.12 In the context of rising violence, it implies failure of social protection policies aiming at decreasing homicide/crime rates and increasing vulnerability at the population level.
+Previous studies have found a negative association between these two measures, suggesting that as life expectancy increases, inequality in lifespans decreases.12,14 However, at the subnational level and during periods of life expectancy fluctuation increases in lifespan variation may simultaneously occur with increases in life expectancy, mostly due to a slowdown in mortality improvements in middle ages.13,15 This is particularly relevant for countries that have experienced an upsurge in homicides, since this increase has mainly affected middle-age individuals.

-In Mexico, homicide mortality is concentrated between ages 15 and 50, affecting mainly males.8 We thus hypothesize that the Mexican population may be experiencing increases in lifespan inequality due to the rise in homicides in tandem with declines in overall life expectancy at the subnational level.
-We also expect larger changes in lifespan inequality among men and uneven variability across states in the country due to the changing dynamics of violence and homicides in Mexico.16 For instance, states in the Northern part of Mexico (e.g., Chihuahua, Durango and Sinaloa) experienced the largest losses in life expectancy due to homicides between 2005 and 20108 and it is likely they also exhibited large lifespan variation during that period, although this impact may now be larger in other states as homicides spread throughout the entire country in recent years.17 However, since the more pronounced fluctuation in age-specific mortality occurred over working ages, it is unclear what the net effect would be on lifespan inequality but it certainly had an effect on premature mortality.
-On the other hand, medically amenable mortality improvements (which have been Mexico’s priority since the 1990s).18 could have substantial effect on reducing variation in lifespans, particularly in historically poor states, which are mostly concentrated in the South.
+In Mexico, homicides are concentrated between ages 15 and 50, affecting mainly males.8 It is unclear what their net effect is on lifespan inequality but it certainly had an effect on premature mortality.
+We thus hypothesize that Mexican males may be experiencing increases in lifespan inequality in tandem with declines in life expectancy.
+We also expectuneven variability across states in the country due to the changing dynamics of violence and homicides in Mexico.16 For instance, states in the Northern part of Mexico (e.g., Chihuahua, Durango and Sinaloa) experienced the largest losses in life expectancy between 2005 and 20108 and it is likely they also exhibited large lifespan variation during that period, although this impact may now be larger in other states as homicides spread throughout the country in recent years.17 On the other hand, medically amenable mortality improvements, which have been Mexico’s priority since the 1990s),18 could have substantial effect on reducing variation in lifespans, particularly in the poorer states, which are mostly concentrated in the South.